 Today is the last day of Chanukah.
-Last night, I lit the menorah and sang the blessings with my boyfriend and my dad.
+Last night, I lit the menorah and sang the blessings with my girlfriend and my dad.
 Then we drove around the neighborhood to look at Christmas lights.
 Even though both my parents are Jewish, both of these activities are holiday traditions in our family.

 I love being Jewish because there is no right or wrong way to do it.
 Judaism taught me to question everything and showed me that my identity is a Choose Your Own Adventure book.
 I don’t consider myself to be a religious person but I’ll always be a Jew.
 I had a Bat Mitzvah, I questioned everything, I celebrate Chanukah, and I chose my own identity.